AHW214/timingway/README.md

 ## How do I use this app?

-Simply open http://timingway.app/?url=your-sheet-here, replacing "your-sheet-here" with the url of your Google Sheets (make sure that sheet sharing permissions are set so that everyone with the url can see it!)
+Simply open http://timingway.app/?url=your-sheet-here, replacing "your-sheet-here" with the sheet-id of your Google Sheets (make sure that sheet sharing permissions are set so that everyone with the url can see it!)

 Google sheets urls look like this:  https://docs.google.com/spreadsheets/d/sheet-id/somethingsomething.
 What you want is the **sheet-id** part.